-Several countries in which SAAM does business are implementing labor reforms that present new challenges for labor relations.
+Several countries in which SAAM does business are in force for two, three and up to four years. implementing labor reforms that present new challenges for labor relations.
 For example, in 2016 Ecuador launched reforms to the Internships Law in the Business Sector and the Labor Code and increased the minimum wage.
 In Chile, a new labor law was passed, which will go into effect during 2017.